Janis Joplin tunes

 Janis Joplin’s best album was released three months after she’d joined the 27 Club!

-Janis Joplin’s very short career span of only four years and as many albums as she joined the 27 Club on the 4th of October 1970, after a heroin overdose paired with excessive alcohol consumption.
+Janis Joplin’s short career span of only four years and as many albums came to an end as she joined the 27 Club on the 4th of October 1970 after a heroin overdose paired with excessive alcohol consumption.

 Her final solo album was released posthumously.
-Entitled Pearl, it did have her best work on it but let’s start from the beginning.
+Named Pearl, it did have her best work on it, but let’s start from the beginning.

 In 1967, Janis was the lead singer of Big Brother & The Holding Company.
 After a well-received performance at the Monterey Pop Festival, Columbia Records took over the rights for their debut album from indie label Mainstream Records.